 - 1 cup freshly grated sharp cheddar cheese

 - 1 cup freshly grated Pepper Jack cheese

 - Cilantro, chopped

 - Green or red onions, chopped

-- Lime wedges
+- Lime, cut into wedges

 - Sour cream or Mexican crema

 - Additional shredded cheese